Narasimhagupta2004/DealFindeX/README.md

 # DealFindeX
-it based only frontend only
+it based on frontend only